MiguelTolino/get_next_line/README.md

 # Get_next_line

-The aim of this project is to code a function that returns a line ending with a newline, read from diferents file descriptor.
+The aim of this project is to code a function that returns a line ending with a newline, read from differents file descriptor.

 ## Description